 Option Description Enable borders on the Receiver window Enables borders on the RGS Receiver window.
-Configuration file property (Windows/Linux only): Rgreceiver.IsBordersEnabled Snap the Receiver window when close to the edge of the screen When enabled, the RGS Receiver window will snap when close to the top or lefedge of the screen.
-Configuration file property (Windows/Linux only): Rgreceiver.IsSnapEnabled Enable the Receiver window toolbar Enables the RGS Receiver toolbar.
-Configuration file property (Windows/Linux only): Rgreceiver.IsMenubarEnabled Display a warning that disconnecting from RGS while logged in will not log the user out of the When enabled, RGS Receiver will display a warning that disconnecting an RGS connection will not automatically log them out of the sender. remote system Configuration file property (Windows/Linux/Mac OS): Rgreceiver.IsDisconnectWarningEnabled Network disruption warning color Use the Color and Opacity controls to set the color that overlays the RGS Receiver window when RGS Receiver detects a network disruption.
+Configuration file property (Windows/Linux only): Rgreceiver.IsBordersEnabled Snap the Receiver window when close to the edge of the screen When enabled, the RGS Receiver window will snap when close to the top or leftedge of the screen.
+Configuration file property (Windows/Linux only): Rgreceiver.IsSnapEnabled Enable the Receiver window Toolbar Enables the RGS Receiver toolbar.
+Configuration file property (Windows/Linux only): Rgreceiver.IsMenubarEnabled Display a warning that disconnecting from RGS while logged in will not log the user out of the When enabled, RGS Receiver will display a warning that disconnecting an RGS connection will not automatically log them out of the sender. remote system Configuration file property (Windows/Linux/Mac OS): Rgreceiver.IsDisconnectWarningEnabled Network disruption warning color Use the Color and Transparency controls to set the color that overlays the RG Receiver window when RGS Receiver detects a network disruption.
 Configuration file property (Windows/Linux/Mac OS): Rgreceiver.ConnectionWarningColor Enable RGS to communicate mouse cursor snaps When enabled, mouse cursor snaps (such as to the default button of a dialog box) will be communicated by RGS.

 Option Description Configuration file property (Windows/Linux/Mac OS): Rgreceiver.IsMouseSyncEnabled Number of recent remote connections listed Sets the number of recent remote connections to list in RGS Receiver.
 Configuration file property (Windows/Linux/Mac OS): Rgreceiver.MaxSenderListSize File used for Directory Mode Specifies the file to use for Directory Mode.
 Configuration file property (Windows/Linux/Mac OS): Rgreceiver.Directory Always prompt for the domain, username, and password when establishing a connection When enabled, RGS Receiver will always prompt for the domain, username, and password when establishing a connection.
-Configuration file property (Windows/Linux only): Rgreceiver.IsAlwaysPromptCredentialsEnabled Default browser name Specifies the name of the default browser to use for displaying online help on Linux.
-Configuration file property (Linux only): Rgreceiver.Browser.Name Allow user to set whether the Remote Clipboard is enabled When enabled, a user can modify the \textbf{Enable} \textbf{remote} $\textbf{clipboard}$ setting in RGS Receiver .
+Configuration file property (Windows/Linux only): Rgreceiver.IsAlwaysPromptCredentialsEnabled Certificate Verification Failure Policy Specifies what RGS Receiver does if the verification of the sender certificate fails.
+Select Accept , Prompt to accept , or Deny .
+Configuration file property (Windows/Linux/Mac OS): Rgreceiver.Network.Certificate.VerificationPolicy={Acce pt Prompt to accept Deny} Allow user to modify Certificate Verification Failure Enables the user to change the Certificate Verification Failure Policy setting.
+Policy Configuration file property (Windows/Linux/Mac OS): Rgreceiver.Network.Certificate.VerificationPolicy.IsMut able={0 1} Allow user to set whether the Remote Clipboard is enabled When enabled, a user can modify the Enable remote clipboard setting in RGS Receiver .
 Configuration file property (Windows/Linux/Mac OS): Rgreceiver.Clipboard.IsMutable Enable Remote Clipboard by default Enables Remote Clipboard by default.
 Configuration file property (Windows/Linux/Mac OS): Rgreceiver.Clipboard.IsEnabled Remote Clipboard filters IMPORTANT: This property is for advanced users only.
 It should only be changed from its default value if Remote Clipboard does not support the clipboard format required by your application.
 The Selected filters window specifies the clipboard formats that are allowed to be transferred using Remote Clipboard.
 By default, all filters are selected, but filters can be removed by moving them to the Available filters window.
-NOTE: For more information about clipboard formats, go to http://msdn2.microsoft.com/en-us/library/ms649013.aspx.
+NOTE: For more information about clipboard formats, go to http://msdn2.microsoft.com/en-us/library/ms649013.aspx .
 Configuration file property (Windows only): Rgreceiver.Clipboard.FilterString